signalfx/integrations/signalfx-agent/README.md

 configured under the `monitors` list in the Smart Agent config.
 For application-specific monitors, you can define discovery rules in your monitor configuration.
 A separate monitor instance is created for each discovered instance of applications that match a discovery rule.
+See <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/docs/auto-discovery.md">Auto
-See [Auto Discovery](https://github.com/signalfx/signalfx-agent/tree/master/docs/auto-discovery.md) for more information.
+Discovery</a> for more information.

 Many of the monitors are built around <a target="_blank" href="https://collectd.org">collectd</a>, an open source third-party monitor, and use it to collect metrics.
 Some other monitors